Convoy

 Team

 Brynn Jaratsonkit (Visual Lead), Giuseppe Mollo (Interaction & Industrial Design Lead), Max Clardie-Hoo (Project Manager).
-Task flows were collaborative and the UI screens and visual design were not mine.
+Task flows were collaborative, and the UI screens and visual design were not mine.

 Constraints

-One-quarter timeline, no incentive budget.
+One-quarter timeline, with no incentive budget.
 The quarter ended before we could run usability tests on the final designs.

 Research Methods